-Individuals who live in emotionally abusive relationships suffer from lowered self-esteem humiliation and fear — and this is no way to live!
+Individuals who live in an emotionally abusive relationship, which includes verbal abuse, mental abuse, psychological abuse, sexual abuse, and financial abuse, suffer from lowered self-esteem, humiliation, and fear — and this is no way to live!

 As well, there is always the real possibility that an emotionally abusive relationship can turn violent, and someone may be injured or get arrested.